PFython/easypypi/README.md

 ![Before](https://media.giphy.com/media/XIqCQx02E1U9W/giphy.gif)

-Well now there is  Just install `easypypi`, import it, and follow the prompts.
+Well now there is.
+Just install `easypypi`, import it, and follow the prompts.
 No knowledge of `setuptools`, `twine`, or how to write a `setup.py` script required.

     pip install easypypi